Religious Education at Plumpton Primary School

-In the Skylark Federation, we follow the East Sussex Agreed Syllabus for RE.
+In Plumpton Primary School, we follow the East Sussex Agreed Syllabus for R.E.
 We seek to develop the children’s knowledge and understanding of some of the major world faiths, and we address the fundamental questions in life, for example, the meaning of life and the existence of a divine spirit.
 We enable children to develop a sound knowledge of Christianity and to explore aspects of some other world religions.
 Children reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
 We help the children learn about religion (knowledge and understanding) and from religion (response, evaluation, application).

-During their time in the Skylark Federation, children have the opportunity through RE to do the following:
+During their time in Plumpton Primary School, children have the opportunity through RE to do the following: